Jagannath8/shopping/README.md

 Going to shopping with your friends always sounds like fun at first.
 You get to spend some quality time, and bond over new trends.
 <p align="center"><img src="https://www.upbeatsoles.com/wp-content/uploads/2014/07/1-going-shopping.gif" width = 40%>></p>

-But shopping can be a headache many times due to the crowded bazaars, not being able to find what we are looking for, cash, and heavy shopping bags.
+But shopping can be a  many times due to the crowded bazaars, not being able to find what we are looking for, cash, and heavy shopping bags.
 <p align="center"><img src="https://media1.tenor.com/images/c5ddf9fb5699cd1f4d9d7268adb11f99/tenor.gif" width = 40%></p>